 The preceding analyses of Notes from Underground, Thus Spoke Zarathustra, Six Characters in Search of an Author bring to the forefront of considerations a major theme often associated with existentialism: the individual set adrift.
 An unspoken Leitbild was thus the ancient metaphor of a shipwreck with spectator (‘Schiffbruch mit Zuschauer’) that cultural historian and philosopher Hans Blumenberg traced through the ages.
 Of particular interest throughout was human identity as constituted both by the active involvement in being ship wrecked oneself and the passive spectatorship of someone else’s calamity.
 In this regard, a consistent theme emerged.
 Namely, as Emil Du Bois-Reymond, a pioneer of physiology, put it metaphorically: humankind has to accept its fate of being driven about by wave, wind, and current.
 In playing on the same motif, historian Jakob Burckhardt labelled a chief result of the nineteenth-century era of revolutions: consciousness of the provisional.
 To be sure, we would like to know what wave drives us in the ocean, yet ultimately, we must recognize that we are the wave itself.
 This development seems to culminate in Herrmann Hesse’s novel of 1927 and will take a new turn in the following chapter dedicated to Albert Camus’s The Stranger (1942).
 A main characteristic of Harry and his fellow outsiders is an acute lucidity, itself also a main feature of existentialism.
 The protagonist is aware of being caught in a present moment of time.
 More accurately: caught between moments of time that—despite their interrelatedness— represent a kind of continuity.

 While the works previously scrutinized do not specifically announce themselves as such, Harry Haller’s Der Steppenwolf clearly states that it is a document of its time.
 A particularly unsettled era.
 A time of Umbruch, Zusammenbruch, Aufbruch.
 ‘Haller belongs to those who have been caught between two ages, who are outside of all security and simple acquiescence’, the feigned editor of the overall text informs us in his preface.
 Security and a sure sense of direction were the general tenor of the times that framed the earliest works analyzed in the foregoing humanist tradition: The Princess de Clèves and The Sorrows of Young Werther, although they too succeeded in charting new paths.
 But it was not until Madame Bovary that Flaubert consciously juxtaposed the Romanticism of the earlier nineteenth century and the Positivism of the latter half.
 Romantic yearnings clashed with the new values of science, industry, and consumerism.
-Flaubert accords the latter as much significance as the self- affirmations of the protagonists themselves.
+Flaubert accords the latter as much significance as the self-affirmations of the protagonists themselves.
 The Underground Man continues the critique, now sharpened without Flaubert’s softening irony.
 The Father in Six Characters was adept at drawing special attention to his existential dilemma in trying to bridge the gap between creative imagination and distorting reality.